Curriculum

 Mary Lou Cook

 The Art and Design Department delivers a broad and balanced curriculum that encourages and enables pupils to develop their creativity, confidence and their visual communication skills.
 Pupils develop practical skills by working in both two and three dimensions using a wide range of media.
 They develop their knowledge and understanding of the subject by researching artists and designers across different times and cultures and experimenting with a range of materials and techniques.
-Pupils are encouraged to use or make their own sketchbooks through the development of the projects with final pieces of work being produced separately across a variety of scales and media.
+Pupils are encouraged to use or make their own sketchbooks through the development of the projects, with final pieces of work being produced separately across a variety of scales and media.
 The KS3 curriculum is designed to develop and build upon a range of skills.
 The formal elements of art and design are the basis for a range of projects which look at line, form, tone and colour.
-Within the department pupils are encouraged to develop greater confidence and independence as well as using their imagination and creativity in a caring and stimulating environment where the individual needs of students are addressed.
+Within the department, pupils are encouraged to develop greater confidence and independence as well as use their imagination and creativity in a caring and stimulating environment where the individual needs of students are addressed.

 Five year plan

-Term Year 7 Year 8 Year 9 Year 10 Year 11
+Term Year 7 Year 8 Year 9

 Autumn Term 1